 In a multi-year survey of roughly 300,000 individuals, conducted by Gafoor and Associates, they found significantly more weight gain among individuals treated with antidepressants than those who were not on these medications.
 Additionally, the weight continued to be gained for up to eight years after starting the medication.
 The survey authors shared their concern over the relationship between antidepressant use and obesity.

 Unfortunately, some of these side effects, such as weight gain, can cause patients to stop treatment prematurely or decide not to use the drugs in the future, should the issue present itself again.
-For individuals who haven’t had an issue with weight prior to getting on antidepressants, the side effect can come as a very unpleasant surprise.
+For individuals who haven’t had an issue with weight prior to getting on antidepressants, the side effects can come as a very unpleasant surprise.
 It can be hard to explain to friends and family members who are unfamiliar with medication-related weight gain and embarrassing for the patient.

 Dietary Considerations To Prevent Antidepressant Weight Gain

 Perhaps a consultation with a dietitian should be included as part of the patient’s treatment.
-At the very least, patients should be educated about the possibility of medication-related weight gain and asked to notice any changes in snack cravings, most notably high carb snacks, as well as difficulty feeling full after meals.
-Such appetite changes may be indicative that antidepressants are is affecting the ability of serotonin to modulate satiety.
+At the very least, patients should be educated about the possibility of medication-related weight gain and asked to notice any changes in snack cravings, most notably high-carb snacks, as well as difficulty feeling full after meals.
+Such appetite changes may be indicative that antidepressants are affecting the ability of serotonin to modulate satiety.

 The History Of The Serotonin Power Diet